 - Transfer to the dish and pour on the milk.
 It should just cover the potatoes.

-- Bake 30 minutes, remove from oven and carefully drain off a bit of the liquid (about ⅓ cup).
+- Bake 30 minutes, remove from oven and carefully drain off a bit of the liquid (about 1/3 cup as original recipe is written).
 Sprinkle the remaining cheese over the top and return to the oven.

-- Bake another 45-50 minutes, until the milk is absorbed, the potatoes are soft and the top and edges are golden and around the edges.
+- Bake another 45-50 minutes, until the milk is absorbed, the potatoes are soft and the top and edges are golden.
 (Optional: drain off a bit more of the liquid as using low-fat milk instead cream can result in a bit of wateriness.)

 - Let rest at least 20 minutes before serving so the juices can redistribute.